cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 ## {% fa fa-check-square-o %} Step 4: Make an Assertion

 Let's make an assertion about something on the new page we clicked into.
 Perhaps we'd like to make sure the new URL is the expected URL.
-We can do that by looking up the URL chaining an assertion to it with {% url "`.should()`" should %}.
+We can do that by looking up the URL and chaining an assertion to it with {% url "`.should()`" should %}.

 Here's what that looks like: